kjolley/BIGSdb/README.txt

-v1.42.0: *Option to define schemes that can include locus presence in profile
+v1.42.1: *Upgrade to FontAwesome 6.
-          definitions.
+         *Added provenance completeness metrics - include fields in metric by setting annotation_metric="yes" for a specific field in config.xml. v1.42.0: *Option to define schemes that can include locus presence in profile definitions.
          *Mutation and SNP detection tools added to annotate allele